Are You Looking for the Best Collin County, Texas, DWI Attorney?

 Bond Conditions in Collin County DWI Cases

-Practically speaking, this means that Texas judges typically impose a “no alcohol” bond condition and may require an ignition interlock device on your vehicle.
-Sometimes, especially for DWI 2nd and felony DWI cases, judges will require additional restrictions, such as a Soberlink device or ankle monitor.
+For DWI cases, Texas judges typically impose a “no alcohol” bond condition.
+Judges may require, and sometimes must require, you to install an ignition interlock device on your vehicle.
+An ignition interlock device will prevent you from starting your vehicle if your breath has a detectable level of alcohol.
+For DWI 2nd and felony DWI cases, judges will often require additional restrictions, such as a Soberlink device or GPS monitoring.
 If you want to remove an ignition interlock device or another alcohol-monitoring devices condition, then please book a consultation with us, and we will discuss what our Collin County DWI attorneys can do for you.

 What happens at a Collin County arraignment?